Table of Contents

 Wait, is paid advertising inbound-approved?
 The short answer is “yes,” and the longer answer is “it's complicated.”

 HubSpot’s acknowledged the fact that social media network algorithm changes over 2016 to present have really changed exactly what’s possible with organic (not paid) social media marketing.
-For some brands, paid ads can be a tool for building awareness with the right audience.
+For some brands, native ads can be a great tool for building brand awareness with their target audience.

 Remember Seth Godin’s statement “permission marketing is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.”